Billy Bishop Toronto City Airport

+The airport is used by civil aviation, air ambulances, and regional airlines using turboprop planes.
+Its operations are supported by user fees added to tickets and various government subsidies.
+In 2025, it was ranked Canada's 12th-busiest airport.
+The airport's name honours Billy Bishop, the Canadian World War I flying ace and World War II Air Marshal.

+Opened in 1939 as the Port George VI Island Airport, for much of its history it has operated mainly as a small civil aviation airport operated at a subsidy.
+This changed with the introduction of a new corporation to operate the facility as a self-sufficient enterprise that has consistently advocated for expansion.
+In its recent history, the airport has been controversial locally, being a major issue in municipal politics.
+Its operator and the City of Toronto have been involved in several disputes and a planned expansion, including a bridge to the airport, were cancelled.
+To support its expanded role, a new passenger terminal and pedestrian tunnel have been built.
+In 2026, the Ontario government announced plans to introduce jets at the airport, and expropriated municipal lands in advance of any plan.
+However, after an online survey that showed and 80% opposition rate to the idea, the Government of Canada announced it would not support the proposal, leaving it to some future time.

 Description

-The airport is located on the Toronto Islands, south-west of Downtown Toronto.
+The airport is located on the Toronto Islands, south-west of downtown Toronto.
 The airport has one main east–west runway, a shorter runway 20 degrees off, and a seaplane base, Billy Bishop Toronto City Water Aerodrome.
-The airport is used for regional airline service and for general aviation, including medical evacuation flights (due to its proximity to downtown hospitals), small charter flights, and private aviation.
-Under its operating agreement, jet aircraft are banned from the airport, with the exception of MEDEVAC flights.
+The airport is used for scheduled short-haul airline service and for general aviation, including medical evacuation (MEDEVAC) flights (due to its proximity to downtown hospitals), small charter flights, and private aviation.
+Under its operating agreement, jet aircraft and certain propeller aircraft are banned from the airport, with the exception of MEDEVAC flights.
 There is one passenger terminal at the airport, built in 2010.
+The airport property is approximately 210 acre in size.

-The airport is operated as a division of PortsToronto (formerly Toronto Port Authority (TPA)), a federal corporation, which also manages Toronto harbour.
+The airport is operated as a division of the Toronto Port Authority (TPA), a federal corporation, which also manages Toronto Harbour.
 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 The CBSA officers at the airport can handle aircraft with up to 90 passengers.
-The airport does not have United States border preclearance, although this has been approved by both Canada and US governments.
-The airport's hours of operation are 6:45 a.m. to 11:00 p.m., except for MEDEVAC flights.
+The airport also has a United States border preclearance facility.
+The airport's hours of operation are 6:45 a.m. to 11:00 p.m., except for MEDEVACs and emergencies.
 The airport's hours are governed by the 2003 update of the Tripartite Agreement, which set the hours of operation.
 Airfield crash fire rescue and EMS are provided by the Billy Bishop Airport Emergency Response Service, backed up by Toronto Fire Services and Toronto EMS.